-Parameter Description Depth The value used to determine composition order when the Z value of two ele- ments is the same.
-Offset Z The front-back position of the Colour Card layer in 3D space.
+Description The value used to determine composition order when the Z value of two elements is the same.
+The front-back position of the Colour Card layer in 3D space.
 This value can be verified in the Top view.
-Red/Green/Blue/Alpha The colour and transparency of the Colour Card.
+The colour and transparency of the Colour Card.
 You can also attach these parameters to function columns to change their values over time.
 Click the colour swatch to open the Colour Picker window and select a colour.
+Opens the Colour Picker window in which you can specify the colour.